yourlabs/django-autocomplete-light/docs/install.rst

 sets up jQuery with ``noConflict``, making jQuery available in ``django.jQuery`` only and not ``$``.

+Notes:
-Note: If you are trying to install from git, please make sure you are not using **zip/archive** url of the repo ``django-autocomplete-light`` since it will not contain required submodules automatically.
+-If you are trying to install from git, please make sure you are not using **zip/archive** url of the repo ``django-autocomplete-light`` since it will not contain required submodules automatically.
 Otherwise these submodules will then need to be updated separately using ``git submodule update --init``.
+-If you are using django-autocomplete-light you need to also place ``dal``,``dal_select2`` ... above/before grappelli

 Install the demo project
 ------------------------